How to Check If List is Empty in Python With Examples

 Conclusion

 While working with the list, it is quite common that we have to check if a list is empty or not.
-Suppose, we have made a web application using python and we are performing some operations on that list.
+Suppose we have made a web application using Python and perform some operations on that list.
 And we have deployed that web application.
-Now, a user is using your web application and suddenly your web app crashes.
+A user is using your web application, and suddenly, your web app crashes.
 The crash occurred because you were making some operations on an empty list.
-So, it is always better in python to check if the list is or not.
+So, it is always better in Python to check whether the list is there.

 Happy Coding!